 Grant Gee's film 'Innocence of Memories', which Jerry edited and sound designed, was premiered at the Venice Film Festival in 2015 and had it's British premier at the London Film Festival in Jan 2016.
 Narrated by Nobel Prize winner Orham Pamuk and featuring his novel 'The Museum of Innocence' and the museum in Istanbul of the same name.

 In 2016 Jerry edited PLACEBO: ALT.
 RUSSIA, directed by Charlie Targett-Adams and fronted by Placebo’s Stefan Olsdal.
 The film followed the band’s tour through Russia, meeting artists, architects, animators and musicians on the way, investigating the alternative culture in Russia.
-It had its World Premiere at the Beat Film Festival (Russia) in May 2016.
 It won Japan’s IDFA 2016 Grand Prize Award and the Doc N Roll Film Festival’s Best Music Documentary Award.

 In 2017 Jerry took the reins editing George Michael's 'Freedom', broadcast on Channel 4 and Showtime.